nearit/Android-UI-Bindings/docs/COUPON_LIST.md

 This builder provides the same methods of the previous, so you can show the list you prefer.

-Additionally, using both of the builders you are able to set the behaviour and look of the coupon detail that it is going to be shown when an user taps on one item of the list.
+Additionally, using either of the builders you are able to set the behaviour and look of the coupon detail that it is going to be shown when an user taps on one item of the list.
 The settings that are available are the one that you can set via the coupon detail UI of this library:

 - `setIconPlaceholderResourceId(int icon)`